-- The DDI works with the Ohio State Fisher College of Business Technology Entrepreneurship and Commercialization (TEC) Institute to analyze the commercial potential and market position for every invested drug development project.
-The TEC Institute is experienced in triaging early-stage technologies and developing commercialization strategies.
+- The DDI works with the Ohio State Fisher College of Business Center for Innovation and Entrepreneurship (CIE) to analyze the commercial potential and market position for every invested drug development project.
+The CIE is experienced in triaging early-stage technologies and developing commercialization strategies.
 It also coordinates clinician surveys to provide a perspective on the optimal drug profile and any potential barriers to entry for a particular therapy or intervention.

 - The DDI has an advisory board consisting of highly experienced pharmaceutical industry professionals.
 The board advises on commercial viability or taps into its extensive networks of contacts to provide expert advice when needed.

 The DDI cultivates relationships between internal and external partners, manages alliances and is flexible with the kinds of partnerships and investment models that are developed.
 Pipeline projects are available for partnering at all stages in the research and development process.
 The DDI pipeline provides potential partners with innovative de-risked drug candidates with industry-standard data packages and consolidated intellectual property.